Semi-Charmed Life: Recording and mixing

-The recording sessions for "Semi-Charmed Life" took place in and around San Francisco, California, at Toast Studios, Skywalker Ranch, and H.O.S.
-Production on the song was helmed by Jenkins and Eric Valentine, with Valentine also serving as the song's recording engineer.
-Valentine intentionally recorded the song without assistance from computers, opting to directly record the material onto tape machines.
-When speaking to Billboard, Valentine described the recording sessions, stating that he would cut and edit the tapes, with "no fixing or changing anything."
-The song was recorded on a Neve 8038 mixing console, using Studer A800 MKIII and Ampex MM1200 tape recorders.
-Valentine was also responsible for the mixing of the track, which was made at The Site, H.O.S., and Toast Studios.
-Valentine mixed the song on a Neve 8078 mixing console, using a Studer A800 tape recorder.
-Ted Jensen mastered the track at Sterling Sound Studios in New York City, using a 3M 996 as the master tape.
-WEA was responsible for the manufacturing of the single on both compact disc and cassette tape.
+"Semi-Charmed Life" was recorded in and around San Francisco at Toast Studios, Skywalker Ranch, and H.O.S.
+The song was produced by Jenkins and Eric Valentine, who also served as the song's recording and mixing engineer.
+Valentine recorded the song directly onto tape machines rather than using any computer assistance.
+It was recorded on a Neve 8038 mixing console with Studer A800 MKIII and Ampex MM1200 tape recorders.
+Valentine mixed the song at The Site, H.O.S., and Toast Studios, in which he used a Studer A800 tape recorder on a Neve 8078 mixing console.
+It was mastered by Ted Jensen at Sterling Sound Studios in New York City for a 3M 996 mastering tape.

-"Semi-Charmed Life" was one of six demos first recorded for Third Eye Blind.
-Jenkins recorded five iterations of the song before settling on the final version, as he faced difficulty in getting the "groove" right.
-Bassist Arion Salazar described one of the earlier iterations as a "one-dimensional, acoustic guitar troubadour-y first position thing with basic guitar chords and some bohemian rapping," crediting Cadogan's contributions as having sonically balanced out the song.
-The song features multi-layered guitar textures using an Epiphone Casino, Hamer electric, Gibson J-200 acoustic, and a Gretsch Country Gentleman, all of which were centrally provided by Cadogan.
-An assortment of amps were also used in the recording process, including a Matchless 30 into a Mesa/Boogie 4x12 cabinet, a Mesa/Boogie Heartbreaker head, a Vox AC30 and a 69 Marshall plexi Super Lead head into a Marshall 4x12 loaded with 25-watt Greenback speakers.
-Brad Hargreaves used a Pearl Export snare drum in the composition of the track.
-Jenkins later claimed that the drum loops present in the final recording are the same ones used in the initial iteration of the song.
-A demo version of "Semi-Charmed Life" was later released on the 2017 reissue of Third Eye Blind.
+"Semi-Charmed Life" was one of six demos first recorded for the band's debut album.
+According to Jenkins, five iterations of the song were recorded before the band settled on its final version.
+Bassist Arion Salazar described one of the demos as a "one-dimensional, acoustic guitar troubadour-y first position thing with basic guitar chords and some bohemian rapping."
+Cadogan provided multi-layered guitar textures using an Epiphone Casino, Hamer electric, Gibson J-200 acoustic, and a Gretsch Country Gentleman.
+Brad Hargreaves used a Pearl Export snare drum, with the initial recorded drum loop used in the song's final version.
+In 2017, one of the demos was released on the reissue of Third Eye Blind.